-It is recommended to apply, prior to staining, a first coat of thinned clear sanding sealer, followed by a light block sanding.
+It is recommended to apply, prior to staining, a first coat of thinned clear sanding sealer on all 6 surfaces, followed by a light block sanding on all 6 surfaces.
 This step will promote a uniform absorption of stain finishes and minimize any subsequent handling marks.

 Different finishes will require different numbers of staining coats.
-Apply one or more coats of stain and sealer as required.
+Apply one or more coats of stain and sealer as required on all 6 surfaces.
 It is recommended to sand in between coats.

-At least two coats of top coat are recommended to achieve best results of look and protection.
+At least two coats of top coat on all 6 surfaces are recommended to achieve best results of look and protection.
 Sanding is recommended following the application of each coat to best enhancement of the wood.